 What compounds this issue is that most organisms produced for aquaculture prefer high pH.
 Therefore, conscious efforts must be made to add alkaline minerals and substances.
 Otherwise, the pH will naturally decline, which the organisms will not be able to tolerate.

 When one thinks of suspended solids in aquaculture, we perhaps think of only waste products from fish.
 It would be erroneous to assume this was the only type of suspended solid to show concern for.
 Uneaten food, decaying organic matter, and even invasive matter like algae will all contribute to a system in flux.
 Most of these will cause problems for the system’s pH.
 Others can compete or replace gasses needed to sustain life.
 Of course, they can also affect normal water flow and produce fouling in the system.

 Mechanical separation and frequent inspection are the best ways to prevent solids from interfering with a yield.
 Removing these solids will help reduce mortality rates and keep a system from fluctuating outside of a preferred range.

 Why Filtration Matters

-For a custom aquaculture filter that meets your needs, give us a call and learn how we can help.
-We design, build, and install filter systems for a variety of commercial uses.
+For a custom aquaculture filter that meets your needs, contact Diamond Water Systems and learn how we can help.
+We design, build and install filter systems for a variety of commercial uses.
 Review our options on our products page, see our past projects, and talk with us now to find out how we can keep production high and mortality low.